 Location: New York, USA

-He has conducted over fifty concerts in New York and Los Angeles, including performances of the Brahms Requiem, Bach's Magnificat and Christmas Oratorio, the Requiem of Frederick Delius, Bernstein's Chichester Psalms, Haydn's Paukenmesse, Ralph Vaughan William's Mass in G Minor, and the New York City premiere of Carol Barnett's The World Beloved: A Bluegrass Mass.
-Mr. Black also prepared choruses for performances of Beethoven’s Symphony No. 9 at Riverside Church with the Park Avenue Chamber Symphony, Mendelssohn’s Elijah with the Astoria Symphony, and William Walton’s Belshazzar’s Feast with the Empire State Youth Orchestra.
-He has been a guest conductor for the Empire City Men's Chorus, St. George’s Choral Society, the West Village Chorale, the Association of Connecticut Choruses, the American Opera Project, the National Association of Composers East Coast Chapter, Lincoln Center Theater and HarlemStage.
+Dr. Stephen Black enjoys an active career as a choral conductor, and has conducted numerous choirs in New York and Los Angeles.
+He is currently the conductor of Amuse, a select women’s chamber choir in New York City which sings repertoire from all periods.
+Dr. Black previously was the Artistic Director of the Central City Chorus.
+Over five seasons audiences heard him lead the ensemble in music from the standard choral canon such as the Brahms Requiem and the music of Bach, as well as more eclectic repertoire such as the Requiem of Frederick Delius and the New York City premiere of Carol Barnett’s The World Beloved: A Bluegrass Mass.
+Dr. Black has prepared choruses for performances of Beethoven’s Symphony No. 9 at Riverside Church with the Park Avenue Chamber Symphony, Mendelssohn’s Elijah with the Astoria Symphony, and William Walton’s Belshazzar’s Feast with the Empire State Youth Orchestra.
+Dr. Black has been a guest conductor for the Empire City Men's Chorus, St. George’s Choral Society, the West Village Chorale, the Association of Connecticut Choruses, the American Opera Project, the National Association of Composers East Coast Chapter, Lincoln Center Theater and HarlemStage.

-Mr. Black is continually involved in the performance of new music.
-He has commissioned composers Elliot Levine and Kristin Kuster to write for the Central City Chorus.
-He has also conducted New York City premieres of compositions by Emma Lou Diemer, Kirke Mechem, Steven Stucky, and Emmy-award winning composer Steve Heitzeg.
-With the St. Joseph's Singers he has presented concerts of new music, including a TimeOut Magazine Critic's Choice Concert in October 2006 featuring the world premiere of a choral suite from Stefan Weisman's critically acclaimed opera Darkling.
-As a professional singer specializing in contemporary music Mr. Black has participated in premieres of new works in Carnegie Hall and Avery Fisher Hall.
-He has performed and recorded new music with the New York Virtuoso Singers, the Society for Universal Sacred Music, and the Vedantic Arts Ensemble.
-He holds degrees from the Yale School of Music and the University of Louisville School of Music.
+Dr. Black is continually involved in the performance of new music.
+He commissioned composers Elliot Levine and Kristin Kuster to write works for the Central City Chorus, and has conducted New York City premieres of compositions by Emma Lou Diemer, Kirke Mechem, Steven Stucky, and Emmy Award-winning composer Steve Heitzeg.
+As a professional singer specializing in contemporary music, Dr. Black has sung in premieres of new works in Carnegie Hall and Avery Fisher Hall.
+He has performed and recorded new music with the New York Virtuoso Singers, the Gregg Smith Singers, the Society for Universal Sacred Music and the Vedantic Arts Ensemble.